Sign Up

-This post explores what confidence is, how a lack of it shows up and a beginning invitation to think about nurturing confidence.
+This post explores what confidence is, how a lack of it shows up and a beginning invitation to think about nurturing self-assurance.

 Confidence refers to a belief in oneself, one's abilities, and one's worth.
-It is a state of assurance and self-assurance; a feeling that one can have faith in, or rely on themselves, someone, or something.
+It is a state of assurance and self-assurance; a feeling that one can have faith in, or rely on, oneself, someone, or something.
 Confidence is a complex psychological construct influenced by various factors, and it can fluctuate over time and in different contexts.

 The Oxford Dictionary definition of confidence suggests it is "the feeling or belief that one can have faith in or rely on someone or something" and I would argue that the someone includes you Self - to have faith in your Self